 England to wear 'Black Lives Matter' logo for West Indies series

-LONDON, United Kingdom (AFP) — England will join the West Indies in wearing "Black Lives Matter" logos on their shirts during their three-match Test series, the England and Wales Cricket Board announced on Thursday.
+LONDON, United Kingdom (AFP) — England will join the West Indies in wearing “Black Lives Matter” logos on their shirts during their three-match Test series, the England and Wales Cricket Board (ECB) announced yesterday.

 The tourists had previously announced they would be wearing the logo, designed by Watford footballer Troy Deeney's partner Alisha Hosannah, which is also being worn by Premier League players.